alexdragnea/react-native-todo-app/README.md

    - if the button ```Alert``` is not pressed, then a notification will not be scheduled.

-   - The todo's can be marked as completed and an alert dialog will pop up.After the todo is marked as completed it can be hidden using the ```Hide Completed``` button.
+   - the todo's can be marked as completed and an alert dialog will pop up.After the todo is marked as completed it can be hidden using the ```Hide Completed``` button.

-   - The todo's can be deleted using a button.
+   - the todo's can be deleted using a button.

-   - The todo's object as json
+   - the todo's object as json

 ```
  Object {